ect123/intro-to-arcgis-pro/content/exporting.md

 Notice how the Navigate options behaviour differs from the Navigate on Map Mode.

 ### Resizing the Data Frame
-Because the map is not the same proportions as the page, the border is larger than the frame; we will want to alter the size of the Map Frame (not the Page Size) to the size we desire for our final image.
+Because the map does not match the proportions of the page (the border is larger than the frame), we will want to alter the size of the Map Frame (not the Page Size) to the size we desire for our final image.

 *1*{: .circle .circle-blue} Click on the **Format** tab.